- Message from Co-directors

-MBA and EMBA graduates of Columbia Business School, from the U.S. or internationally are eligible to apply for loan assistance at any point within the first five years following the date of graduation.
-Graduates from the Classes of 2008, 2009, 2010, 2011, and 2012 are eligible to apply for loan assistance for the October 2012 deadline.
-Graduates from years prior to 2008 are not eligible to receive loan assistance.
+MBA and EMBA graduates of Columbia Business School, from the U.S. or internationally are eligible to apply for loan assistance at any point within the first five years following the date of graduation, and may be eligible to participate for up to ten years after graduation.
+Graduates from the Classes of 2017, 2018, 2019, 2020 and 2021 are eligible to apply for loan assistance for the October 2021 deadline.
+Graduates from the Classes of 2012, 2013, 2014.
+2015 and 2016 who have previously received loan assistance are also eligible to apply this year.
 In the event of high demand, recent graduates will be given priority for loan assistance.
 For dual degree students, the date of graduation is defined as the date by which the applicant has completed the degree requirements of both schools.
-For example, an MBA/MIA dual degree applicant who completes the MBA degree requirements in May 2010 and the MIA requirements in May 2011 is considered a member of the Class of 2011 for purposes of the Loan Assistance Program.
+For example, an MBA/MIA dual degree applicant who completes the MBA degree requirements in May 2020 and the MIA requirements in May 2021 is considered a member of the Class of 2021 for purposes of the Loan Assistance Program.

 Loan Assistance is available to graduates employed full-time (minimum 35 hours per week) at an eligible organization as described below.
 We also note that it is impossible to provide a perfect and comprehensive set of guidelines on the eligibility criteria, so some discretion will inevitably remain for the Committee to adjudicate on individual cases.
 Social entrepreneurs in particular, will be considered on a case-by-case basis.
 Eligible organizations include:

 - An approved tax exempt organization in the United States with 501(c)(3) status of the Internal Revenue Code which performs a clear public benefit, and which is approved by the Committee;

 - An approved local, state or federal government agency of the United States;